 Other Things to See and Do in Vienna

-1. St. Stephen’s Cathedral
+1. See St. Stephen’s Cathedral

-Stephansdom is a Gothic cathedral in Vienna, noted for it’s colorful roof.
+Stephansdom is a 12th-century Romanesque and Gothic cathedral in Vienna, noted for its colorful roof.
 The cathedral has been destroyed and rebuilt over the years, with the current version of the cathedral largely initiated by Duke Rudolf IV (1339–1365).
-Its most recent reconstruction taking place just after WWII.
+Its most recent reconstruction took place just after World War II.
 You can take a tour of the cathedral, the catacombs, and climb the north and south towers (which offer excellent views of the city).
 Admission is 20 EUR, guided tours are 3.50 EUR and audio guides are 6 EUR.
 Catacomb tours are 6 EUR and going up the towers costs 5.50 EUR for the South Tower and 6 EUR for the North Tower.

 2. Go to the Naschmarkt

 This is Vienna’s largest open-air food market.
 It’s been operating for hundreds of years and has more than 100 stalls with a variety of international restaurants, street stalls, and grocers.
 It’s a little touristy (don’t go food shopping here) but it has a cool vibe and, on a warm sunny day, it’s nice to sit out with a meal and a glass of wine.
 Despite its fame, there are still a lot of locals here.
 Be sure to hit up Umarfisch for seafood and wine.
 On Saturdays, there’s a flea market here too.